-Figure 3: Total fee-earning headcount of the largest 100 UK-based law firms Source: Legal Business
+Figure 4: Total fee-earning headcount of the largest 100 UK-based law firms

-The UK's position as a hub for international commerce and law is exemplified by the top 100 UK firms continuing to build their international practices with 45% of the lawyers employed by these firms currently being based overseas.
-The overall percentage based overseas has increased by 1% since last year and the geographical distribution has also slightly altered.
-Europe remains the leading region for lawyers from top 100 firms with 20% based there (up from 19% in 2020).
-Asia is next with 10% (down 1%) then the US with 9% (up from 8%), followed by 'Other Americas' 3% (no change) and Middle East and Africa also 3% (up 1%).
+The UK's position as a hub for international commerce and law is exemplified by the top 100 UK firms continuing to build their international practices with 43% of the lawyers employed by these firms currently being based overseas.
+Despite the mass withdrawal of UK-based law firms from Russia which occurred during the latest financial year, Europe (including Russia) remains the leading region for lawyers from top 100 firms with 21% based there (up from 20% in 2021).
+Asia is next with 9% (down 1%) then the US with 8% (down from 9%), followed by 'Other Americas' 3% (no change) and Middle East and Africa also 2% (down 1%).

-Figure 4: Geographical distribution of lawyers in largest 100 UK law firms (% share), 2020/21
+Figure 5: Geographical distribution of lawyers in largest 100 UK law firms (% share), 2021/22 Source: Legal Business